Mars Center for Science and Technology 2137

 Donlan, C. J., J. Knowlton, D.F.
 Doak.
 N. Biavaschi.
 2005.
 Nested communities, invasive species, and Holocene extinctions: Evaluating the power of a potential conservation tool.
 Oecologia 145: 475-485.

-Rachel Crafford is working on an honors senior thesis entitled: “Using plant-pollinator networks to assess an Andean montane community’s resilience to climate change and habitat degradation” (2020)
+Rachel Crafford completed an honors senior thesis entitled: “Using plant-pollinator networks to assess an Andean montane community’s resilience to climate change and habitat degradation” (2020)

-Nicole Lussier is working on a senior thesis entitled: “Structure and stability of mixed species flock networks in the Andes mountains, Ecuador” (2020)
+Nicole Lussier completed a senior thesis entitled: “Structure and stability of mixed species flock networks in the Andes mountains, Ecuador” (2020)

 Ana Malachi completed an honors senior thesis entitled: “American Kestrel (Falco sparverius) Nest Box Occupancy and Success in Cranberry Bogs in Southeastern Massachusetts” (2019)